aronrissato/CarboPratos/README.md

 # CarboPratos - Food Calorie Analyzer 🍽️

-A simple and efficient system for analyzing calories in food plates using YOLO and AI.
+A simple and efficient system for analyzing calories in food plates using FastAI with ResNet for food classification.

 ## 🚀 How to Use